Employment Discrimination FAQ

 Q: What creates a hostile environment?

-A: A workplace which is permeated with discriminatory intimidation, ridicule, and insult, which is sufficiently severe or pervasive to alter the worker’s conditions of employment and create an abusive working relationship.
+A: According to the 4th circuit court of appeals, a workplace which is permeated with discriminatory intimidation, ridicule, and insult, which is sufficiently severe or pervasive to alter the worker’s conditions of employment and create an abusive working relationship.
 Factors that the courts use to determine whether or not the environment is sufficiently hostile to justify bringing a lawsuit include the following kinds of things:

 - The frequency of the conduct,

 - Whether the conduct is physical or verbal,